 Like coffee grounds

-Gastrointestinal issues, often considered as stubborn and do not tend to go away on their own – and can seriously affect the quality of life.
-Our gastroenterologists tirelessly commit to offer comfort, confidentiality and, most importantly, relief from various gastrointestinal issues faced by many in the day-to-day basis.
+Gastrointestinal issues, are often considered stubborn and do not tend to go away on their own – and can seriously affect the quality of life.
+Our gastroenterologists tirelessly commit to offering comfort, confidentiality, and, most importantly, relief from various gastrointestinal issues faced by many on a day-to-day basis.

 Hematemesis is a serious medical emergency and requires immediate professional medical attention.
 Your doctor will need to find the cause of your bleeding and stop it, and then treat any underlying conditions.
 The treatment/medications vary with the severity of the condition.
 For proper advice, make an appointment with us.